Sam-Antics/pet-zone/README.md

 5. [Authors](#authors)

 ## Project Description
-PetZone is a web-based veterinary client management system which allows vet clinic staff to warehouse client records, as well as interact with the client and drive engagement with the practice.
+PetPortal is a web-based veterinary client management system which allows vet clinic staff to warehouse client records, as well as interact with the client and drive engagement with the veterinary practice.

 ### User Story
 ```